 What is the difference?

-According to Backyard Gardeners Network, determinate tomatoes grow more like bushes, which is why they are sometimes called “bush tomatoes.”
+Determinate tomatoes grow more like bushes, which is why they are sometimes called “bush tomatoes.”
 They will grow until they reach a certain height and then stop.
 And they tend to be shorter and less spread out than their cousins that grow long vines.

 Determinate varieties produce fruit at the same time, so you get a big crop of tomatoes all at once.
 Once the plant is done making fruit, it will start to die back slowly.